 Take the time to look over your local building code, as well.
 While most prefab plastic sheds will be fine to install directly onto your lawn, many municipalities prohibit wooden-framed structures from coming into contact with the soil.

-Ground augers
+Ground Augers

 Regardless of whether the manufacturer of your shed suggests it or not, it’s always a good idea to fasten your new purchase to the earth with a set of ground augers.